mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 ---

-In this tutorial I will provide an explanation of what nested cross validation is, why you should do it, and how to implement in Scikit Learn.
+TODO I think you go too long before defining what nested cross validation is.
+You could summarize it here while you have the reader's full attention.
+Suggest: Nested cross validation is cross validation methodlogy that can provide better estimates of model performance on held out data.[@mpkrass7] In this tutorial I will provide an explanation of what nested cross validation is, why you should TODO use ~~do~~ [@mpkrass7] it, and how to implement TODO it [@mpkrass7] in TODO they use "scikit-learn" [@mpkrass7] Scikit Learn.

 ### Prerequisites